eslint/eslint/docs/rules/space-unary-ops.md

 // Word unary operator "delete" is followed by a whitespace. delete (foo.bar);

-// Word unary operator "delete" is followed by a whitespace. delete foo.bar;

 // Unary operator "++" is not followed by whitespace.
 ++foo;